 This stunning creation has thousands of crystals which has positioned to represent facets of nature, such as rivers and mountains, and it is symbolic of how beautiful the universe is.

 The crystal garden is contained within their more traditional Japanese garden, which features ‘a traditional repertoire of garden elements such as water, carp, bridges, moss, bamboo, evergreens, maples, cherry, and stone lanterns’.

-Open from March, the entrance fee is £7.
-In August, you can also experience a magical lantern-lit garden experience, evocative of a bygone age in Japan.
+Open to visitors from March, there is an entrance fee.
+In August & September, you can also experience a magical lantern-lit garden experience, evocative of a bygone age in Japan.
 Check the website for more info.

 Can’t get enough of Japanese Gardens?

 Founded in 1993, the Japanese Garden Society (JGS) brings together people interested in the gardens of Japan and Japanese gardens in the UK.
 Members enjoy garden visits, a journal, newsletter and workshops and talks.

 The Japanese Garden Society’s publication ‘Visions of Paradise’ is based on the society’s exhibition ‘Visions of Paradise – the Japanese Garden in the UK’, with contents covering the style and design of gardens in Japan; the history and development of gardens in the UK; ‘Cultural Borrowing’; and a list of gardens open to the public in the UK.

 An hounourable mention should be given to the website GreatBritishGardens.co.uk – which offers a nice round up of their favourite 15 Japanese gardens in the UK.